-|Free Fly Tying Demonstration Schedule 2016
+|Free Fly Tying Demonstration Schedule 2017

-Saturday January 9, 2016 - 10 am - 2 pm - Dave Harrell and Buzz Buffington
+Saturday January 28, 2017 - 10 am - 2 pm - Buzz Buffington and Dave Harrell

 Both Buzz and Dave live in Clinton, Tennessee.
 I know, they both fish the Clinch River often.
 That river is their home water.
 This is an excellent opportunity to learn more about the Clinch River.
 They are both very active members of the Clinch River Chapter of Trout Unlimited.
 They have been heavily involved in fly fishing education, which is a high priority of that TU Chapter.
 They also work with Project Healing Waters and the Trout Camp held at the Great Smoky Mountains Institute for kids.